-Ownership of units by tax-exempt entities, including employee benefit plans and individual retirement accounts (known as IRAs), and foreign investors raise issues unique to such persons.
-Please read "Material U.S. Federal Income Tax Consequences - Tax-Exempt Organizations and Other Investors" beginning on page 27 of the accompanying prospectus.
+All prospective unitholders are encouraged to consult with their own tax advisors about the federal, state, local and foreign tax consequences particular to their own circumstances.
+In particular, ownership of common units by tax-exempt entities, including employee benefit plans and IRAs, and foreign investors raises issues unique to such persons.
+The relevant rules are complex, and the discussions herein and in the accompanying prospectus do not address tax considerations applicable to tax-exempt entities and foreign investors, except as specifically set forth in the accompanying prospectus.
+Please read "Material U.S. Federal Income Tax Consequences-Tax-Exempt Organizations and Other Investors" in the accompanying prospectus.